-This game is really popular for Field Day.
+This Team Bucket Challenge game is one of our most popular for Field Day.
 Teams fill up their green buckets and race to transport and dump the water into a storage container before all the water leaks out of the bottom.
 The team with the most water in their storage container at the end of challenge wins.
 Divide the available players into two teams of 5 to 7 players per team.
 One player on each team will be the “Team Filler”, while the others will be “Team Transporters”.
-For the complete rules of the game plus more activities for this product, check out our Team Bucket Challenge – Activity Guide.
+For the complete rules of the game plus more activities for this product, check out our Activity Guide.
 You can also try our Team Transport Challenge which has an activity guide too.

 Team Run Mat Activity